USD readies for 30th annual SD Science Olympiad State Tournament

-Schools to be represented are Brookings High School, Dakota Valley Middle School and High School, Deuel Middle School and High School (Clear Lake), Gayville-Volin Middle School and High School, Great Plains Lutheran High School (Watertown), Madison Middle School and High School, Mickelson Middle School (Brookings), Missouri Valley Christian Academy (Yankton), Mitchell High School, Sacred Heart Middle School (Yankton), Spearfish Middle School and High School, Todd County High School (Mission), Tri-Valley High School (Colton), Vermillion Middle School, and Yankton Middle School and High School.
-In addition to the ongoing individual challenges and team events, there will be open house activities during the day, including demonstrations by Sanford Research and the United States Army ROTC.
+Schools scheduled to participate are: Brookings High School, Dakota Valley Middle School and High School (North Sioux City), Elk Point-Jefferson Middle School, Gayville-Volin Middle School, Madison Middle School and High School, Mickelson Middle School (Brookings), Mitchell High School, Sacred Heart Middle School (Yankton), Spearfish Middle School and High School, Todd County High School (Mission), Vermillion Middle School, and Yankton Middle School and High School.
+In addition to the ongoing individual challenges and team events, there will be open house activities during the day, including a presentation by Sanford Research and the Digital STARLAB by the South Dakota Discovery Center.

-The state tournament will involve more than 250 middle school and high school students competing in several science events.
+The state tournament will involve more than 225 middle school and high school students competing in several science events.
+The top teams from each division will be invited to the 2014 National Science Olympiad Tournament in May.
+All events for the Science Olympiad are determined at the national level.
 For the state tournament, faculty, staff and students from USD organize and judge these events.
-The top teams from each division will be invited to the 2012 National Science Olympiad Tournament in May.
-All events for the Science Olympiad are determined at the national level.
-A schedule of events can be found at http://orgs.usd.edu/sdscioly.
-A brief description of the events is also available at www.soinc.org.
+A schedule of events can be found online at http://sites.usd.edu/sdscienceolympiad/home.
+For a brief description of the events, please visit http://www.soinc.org.

 You May Also Like

 AUSTIN, Texas — South Dakota senior guard Ciara Duffy was one of five Division I women's basketball players selected to the Academic All-America first team selected by the College Sports Information Directors of America (CoSIDA).
 Duffy earns Academic All-America honors for the third consecutive season.